nfriend/website-3.0/_drafts/2018-05-04-nathan-friend-origins.md

 A precursor to my more modern project [Inspirograph](https://nathanfriend.io/inspirograph), this program creates Spirograph designs based on a few simple configurations.

-Hint: If you don\'t know what values to use, try something like:
+Hint: Here's an example configuration to get you started:

 -   Inner wheel size: 52
 -   Outer wheel size: 100